 No visit to Myanmar is complete without a visit to temples.
 Bagan has over 2,000 temples remaining, down from 10,000-plus in its glory days.
 The majority of Bagan's temples can be found within the Bagan Archaeological Zone; a ticket costing MMK 25,000 (US$15.67) must be purchased before entering the Zone.
-If you are pressed for time, you can choose to visit some among them such as: Shwezigon Temple, Htilominlo Temple, Ananda Temple, Dhammayangyi Temple and Shwesandaw Temple.
+If you are pressed for time, you can choose to visit some of them such as Shwezigon Temple, Htilominlo Temple, Ananda Temple, Dhammayangyi Temple, and Shwesandaw Temple.
 A visit here is absolutely a must & you will be surprised with incredible artistry and architecture.

-Don't miss out the chance to visit Buddhist temples in Bagan
+Don't miss out on the chance to visit Buddhist temples in Bagan